-For a description of the properties, see OracleAS CDC Adapter Configuration Properties.
+For more information, see OracleAS CDC Adapter Configuration Properties for a description of the properties.

-Configuration Properties
+C.2 Configuration Properties

-This section describes the configuration properties for the DB2 CDC adapter.
+This section describes the configuration properties for the OracleAS CDC Adapter for VSAM.
 You can edit the properties using Oracle Studio.
-This section has the following topics:
+The OracleAS CDC Adapter for VSAM has the following types of properties:

+- CDC Logger Properties

+- CDC\$PARM Properties (VSAM Batch Only)

 - OracleAS CDC Adapter Configuration Properties

 - Change Router Properties

 - Referential Integrity Considerations